Copyright 2013, Temple University. All rights reserved.

 Meet the Provost

-Hai-Lung Dai is Provost and Senior Vice President for Academic Affairs, Laura H. Carnell Professor of Chemistry.
+Hai-Lung Dai is Provost and Executive Vice President for Academic Affairs, Laura H. Carnell Professor of Chemistry.

 A graduate of National Taiwan University, he holds a Ph.D. from the University of California at Berkeley, and was a postdoctoral fellow at the Massachusetts Institute of Technology.
 In 1984 he joined the faculty at the University of Pennsylvania where he was Chair of the Chemistry Department, funding Director of the Penn Science Teacher Institute, and the Hirschmann-Makineni Professor of Chemistry.
 In 2007, he was named Dean of the College of Science and Technology at Temple, where he recruited a number of world renowned faculty, dramatically increased research funding, improved facilities, and initiated transformative changes in education and services for students.